COVID-19 Resources: Children, Youth, & Parent Resources

 The Child Life Department at Newton-Wellesley Hospital has compiled a resource list for supporting children during COVID-19.

-Offer a weekly activities calendar, with early learning and development programs for families with children 0-8.
-Learn and Plays in English and Spanish, activities, crafts, and community resources.
+Offers a weekly activities calendar, with early learning and development programs for families with children 0-8.
+Learn and Play groups in English and Spanish, activities, crafts, and community resources.
 Updates are posted on their website and Facebook page.

 Teen Summer programming at the Waltham Public Library